 You can’t force the world to adapt to your product, but you can adapt your product to the world.

-How to define and realize the value your financial product can bring customers through digital channels in banking?
+How to define and realize the value your financial company can bring customers through digital service?
 How to find out what the users want and deliver up to that?
-These are questions critical for surviving the digital transformation in banking and not falling victim to the GAFA attack.
+These are questions critical for surviving the digital transformation in finance.

 Every product is unique but there are four general and powerful tactics that apply to any business that aims to create value-based products.